 But even beyond the numbers and logistics of how this deal got done, there was one thing that made this transaction particularly exciting.

-Rather than cutting Uncle Sam a GIANT check for this deal (to reward him for all the nothing he did to help out), I decided to avoid the usual punishment for my success.
+Rather than cutting Uncle Sam a GIANT check for this deal (for all the NOTHING he did to help out), I decided to avoid the usual punishment for my success.
 I chose to keep 100% of my profits, and I did it all with the full blessing of the U.S. Government.